Powders (album)

 Powders is the fifth studio album by American experimental musician Eartheater.
 It was released September 20, 2023, via Chemical X under exclusive license to Mad Decent.
-It is a sister album to the upcoming album titled Aftermath, expected for release in 2025/2026.
+It is a sister album to the upcoming album titled Aftermath.

 It was supported by the singles "Pure Smile Snake Venom" and "Chop Suey".
 The former single and "Crushing" feature music videos directed by Daniel Sannwald and Andrew Thomas Huang, respectively.